 - Do your homework.
 Cold emailing doesn’t have to be blind.
 Learn about the business you’re contacting and tailor each message for that business.

 - Be concise in your messaging.
-Don’t ramble on with marketing lingo and bore the people with a long email.
+Don’t ramble on with marketing lingo and bore potential leads with a long email.
 Get right to the point as quickly as possible and let the business know why you’re emailing and how you can help.

 - Take a light approach.
 If it’s appropriate, a little humor can go a long way.
 It catches the appropriate people’s attention faster.

-Keep track of the cold emails you send out to your prospects.
+Keep track of the cold emails your B2B marketers send out to prospects.
 Like with other communication channels, things can get lost in translation, so make sure to send at least two follow-up messages before scratching the prospect off your list.

 Find What Works for Your Business

-Generating more B2B leads and pushing more prospects through your sales funnel is a challenge for every business, but it’s not impossible with the right strategies and techniques.
-The best approach is to include a variety of strategies.
+Generating more qualified leads and pushing more prospects through your sales funnel is a challenge for every business, but it’s not impossible with the right strategies and techniques.
+The best approach is to include a variety of B2B marketing strategies.

 But at the same time, it’s also easy to get caught up in trying to find the strategies that work for your business.
 Will content marketing give you the best results?
 Should you go all-in on a PPC campaign?
 How optimized should your social presence be?

-The best thing to do in this situation is stop overthinking and start taking action.
+The best thing to do in this situation is stop overthinking and start taking action toward your marketing goals.
 Speak to your team about a few strategies you can all agree on and pull the trigger.
 Refine and perfect the strategies that work and toss out the ones that don’t.
 Don’t worry too much about so-called missed opportunities.

-Instead, focus on learning as much about your customers as you can.
+Instead, focus on learning as much about your customers journey as you can.
 Find out: